Stormwater in Idaho

-Stormwater is water from rain or melting snow that does not immediately soak into the ground.
+Stormwater is rain or melting snow that does not immediately soak into the ground.
 Stormwater runs off of land and hard surfaces such as streets, parking lots, and rooftops, and picks up pollutants, such as fertilizers, dirt, pesticides, and oil and grease.
 Eventually, stormwater soaks into the ground or discharges to surface water (usually through storm drains), bringing the pollutants with it.

-In Idaho, stormwater is channeled to rivers, streams, or lakes, or underground to ground water (it is also channeled to the ocean in coastal areas of the U.S.).
+In Idaho, stormwater is channeled to rivers, streams, or lakes, or underground to ground water (it is also channeled to the ocean in coastal areas of the United States).
 It is not cleaned at a wastewater treatment plant.
 This means all of the pollutants carried by stormwater are also channeled to these water bodies.
 If you pour something down a storm drain or in a gutter, it is just as though you poured it directly into your favorite swimming hole or fishing spot, or even into the source of your drinking water.

 Federal, state, and local government agencies; business and industry; and individual land owners all share responsibility for stormwater management in Idaho.

 EPA, Region 10, is the NPDES permitting authority for Idaho and is responsible for issuing NPDES stormwater permits.

 - Idaho Department of Environmental Quality: DEQ provides technical assistance and support for controlling stormwater in Idaho.
 DEQ's Catalog of Stormwater Best Management Practices for Cities and Counties includes site-design techniques for controlling stormwater runoff associated with land development activities.
 DEQ also provides plan and specification review for facilities that control, treat, or dispose of stormwater if requested by the developer or design engineer.